-Customer relationships define your success in business.
+Customer relationships define your business success.
 At Gradient Consulting, we pride ourselves in providing an honest, open and ethical approach, developing a real understanding of a business and its people.

 The answer?
 A Help Desk.

-After speaking with both existing customers and ERP vendors, we quickly realised that there was a gap in the market.
+After speaking with both existing clients and ERP vendors, we quickly realised that there was a gap in the market.
 This was a real opportunity for us, as not many Help Desks are available to Infor Syteline users.
-With our expertise in Syteline and the knowledge of our customers’ business we felt we could really make a difference.
-Our customers already rely on Infor for regular software maintenance updates and resolution of broader software issues whereas our Help Desk would focus more on their day-to-day operational challenges and queries.
-Having a Help Desk would also create a single, first point of contact for all support requests backed by a formal Service Level Agreement to give peace of mind and allow customers to focus more fully on what matters to them – utilising their new ERP system to grow their business.
+With our expertise in Syteline and the knowledge of our client’s business, we felt we could really make a difference.
+Our clients already rely on Infor for regular software maintenance updates and resolution of broader software issues whereas our Help Desk would focus more on their day-to-day operational challenges and queries.
+Having a Help Desk would also create a single, first point of contact for all support requests backed by a formal Service Level Agreement to give peace of mind and allow clients to focus more fully on what matters to them – utilising their new ERP system to grow their business.

 So, how does it work?